AstunTechnology/nrw-metadata-portal-docs/docs/UserDoc_Chap5_Edit.rst

 Once in an editing session, the user is presented with the simple *default* editing view.
 In the header menu, buttons are available for modifying the categories, group that the record belongs to, validation, cancelling the edit session, and saving the record.
-On the right side of the page, the `Associated resources <#associated-resources>`__ panel is visible, showing all related online resources and service records related to the record being edited.
+On the right side of the page, the `Associated resources <#associated-resources>`__ panel is visible, showing all related online resources such as links to locate the dataset if it is published by NRW and related datasets.

 The form displays the metadata elements grouped into relevant sections.
 The user can navigate through the form using the *table of contents* visible in the lower right of the screen (click |button_edit_toc| to display).
 Clicking an element section will take the user to the relevant section of the form.
 The user can